 Key words: Synergy, Hi-tech Firms, Collaborations, R&D

-Affiliations:

-Tali-Noy Hindi- Graduated the Urban and Regional Planning Ph.D. program, Faculty of Architecture and Town planning, Technion – Israel Institute of Technology

-Amnon Frenkel, Professor Emeritus in Urban and Regional Planning, Faculty of Architecture and Town planning, Technion – Israel Institute of Technology

-Contact Details:

-Address: 3.
-Carmel St. Rehovot, Israel.

-Email: tali@betaresearch.co.il

-Declaration of interests☒ The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.

-The Contribution of Collaboration to Innovation in High-Technology Companies

-This study examines the effect of the collaboration strategies of high-technology companies on their product development and financial performance.
-Data collected from 195 high-tech companies on internal R&D investments, investment in collaborations with external companies and organizations, and revenues generated from the resulting product development were analyzed using multivariate regression models.
-The findings reveal that companies engaging in external collaborations increase their revenue by 3.95 times compared with firms that do not.
-Using cluster analysis and multivariate regression, the study found 3 unique types of collaborations (Local, National & International) with 6 characteristics that each contribute significantly, although to varying degrees, to corporate revenue.

-Key words: Synergy, Hi-tech Firms, Collaborations, R&D

-INTRODUCTION
+Introduction

 Executives prefer to avoid collaboration in technological R&D because of the risks and inputs it requires) Nickerson and Zanger, 2004; Das, 2016).
 However, we can assume that this type of synergy is likely to increase due to accelerating cooperative economic trends driven by the development of the 'circular economy' and the 'sharing economy.'
 Furthermore, the most significant and strongest effects will occur as a result of the consolidation of the IoT [Internet of Things] revolution.

 Various empirical studies have examined the effect of synergetic processes from the 1980s until today.
 By synergistic processes, we refer to collaborations between companies and organizations to develop and upgrade products and services.
 After the initial examination of the scope of the phenomenon, there have been three phases in this research.
 The first phase included research that examined the motives that engender synergetic processes, the inter-organizational mechanisms that make it feasible, and the conditions that reduce uncertainty and ambiguity between partners.
 During the second phase, studies incorporated the characteristics of synergistic process into models that explain differences in the subject-companies’ output of innovation, focusing on a single variable, typically output of patents.
 The last decade has seen the emergence of a third phase involving studies that estimate the impact of multiple variables representing synergistic processes on company performance.